Mobility Opportunities

 Selected for their level of excellence and their consistency with the various specializations taught at ENSTA, these partnerships enable engineering students to acquire, in a different academic context, the knowledge necessary to integrate one of the specializations of the third year of the ENSTA engineering program.

 ENSTA has established links and signed institutional agreements with prestigious universities around the world.
-ENSTA also offers engineering students the opportunity to apply for high-level degree programs outside of the institutional dual degree program.
+ENSTA also offers engineering students the opportunity to apply for high-level degree programs outside of the institutional double degree program.

 Selected for their level of excellence, as well as their consistency and complementarity with ENSTA's engineering program, this type of program replaces the third year of the general engineering cycle, with an extension of the duration of studies by a minimum of one semester, and allows students to obtain a dual degree at the end of the program.